Standard Visitor Visa UK

 - Key points about the UK Visitor visa

-- UK Standard Visitor visa requirements
+- Key requirements for the UK Standard Visitor visa

 - How much bank balance is required for a UK Standard Visitor visa?